tmattio/spin/CONTRIBUTING.md

 ├── .github/
 |   Contains Github specific files such as actions definitions and issue templates.
 │
-├── docs/
-|   End-user documentation in Markdown format.
-│
 ├── bin/
 |   Source for Spin's binary.
 This links to the library defined in `lib/`.
 │
 ├── lib/
 |   Source for Spin's library.
-Contains Spin's core functionalities.
+Contains Spin's core functionnalities.
 │
 ├── test/
 |   Unit tests and integration tests for Spin.
 │
-├── test_runner/
-|   Source for the test runner's binary.
-|
 ├── dune-project
 |   Dune file used to mark the root of the project and define project-wide parameters.
 |   For the documentation of the syntax, see https://dune.readthedocs.io/en/stable/dune-files.html#dune-project
 │
 ├── LICENSE
 │
-├── package.json
+├── Makefile
-|   Esy package definition.
-|   To know more about creating Esy packages, see https://esy.sh/docs/en/configuration.html.
+|   Make file containing common development command.
 │
 ├── README.md
 │